SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 ## Create a container type with trial configuration

-Once you've signed in,  you will be prompted to create a [container type with trial configuration](../concepts/app-concepts/containertypes.md#trial-use).
+Once signed in,  you are prompted to create a [container type with trial configuration](../concepts/app-concepts/containertypes.md#trial-use).
 A container type lets you get started calling SharePoint Embedded APIs and building a proof-of-concept application using SharePoint Embedded.
-Learn more about [containertypes](../concepts/app-concepts/containertypes.md).
+Learn more about [container types](../concepts/app-concepts/containertypes.md).

 ![home screen](../images/vsx-images/4vsx-home-screen.png)

-* Click on **Create Trial Container Type**
+* Select **Create Trial Container Type**
 * Follow the prompts to name your container type.
-You can change your container type name later on
+You can change your container type name later on.

 ![create container type](../images/vsx-images/5a-name-ct.png)